chevah/geck/content/javascript.rst

 * Variable declarations must start with 'var'.

-* Do your best to never use a semicolon.
+* Try your best to never to use a semicolon.
   This means avoiding them at line breaks and avoiding multi-statement lines.
-  Semi-colon at the end of the line is added only when required.
+  A semi-colon at the end of the line is only added when required.

 * Use 4 space indentation.

-* Variable, function, method and constants name are after PEP8. variable_name, function_name, methodName, ClassName, CONSTANT_NAME
+* Use variables, functions, methods and constants names following PEP8. variable_name, function_name, methodName, ClassName, CONSTANT_NAME

 * Callback methods should always end with 'Callback' as the